nactio/nact/README.md

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/nact-stateless-greeter)

 > Tip: The remix buttons like the one above, allow you to try out the samples in this guide and make changes to them.
-> Playing around with the code is probably the
+> Playing around with the code is probably the best way to get to grips with the framework.

 Nact has only been tested to work on Node 8 and above.
 You can install nact in your project by invoking the following: